 Hold a public hearing and consider a request by Majid Hemmasi, Beta Mu, LLC, and Swan-Wells P/S, Ltd., to rezone approximately 3 acres from a Downtown Residential 2 (DR-2) District to a Downtown Commercial General (DC-G) District.
 The property is generally located 185 feet south of the Scripture Street and Normal Street intersection.
+This item was continued at the February 22, 2017 Planning and Zoning Commission meeting.
 (Z16-0023, Park 7, Julie Wyatt).